Taxing and Spending Clause: Conditional spending and federalism

 At dispute in Dole was a condition placed on the receipt of federal highway funds: elevation of the drinking age.
 Any state in which persons less than 21 years of age could lawfully possess and consume alcohol would consequently lose five percent of the federal highway funds allocated by Congress.
-The Court found the second and last conditions met since the requirement for the funds was germane to highway safety.
+The Court found the second and third conditions met since the requirement for the funds was germane to highway safety.
 Additionally, the loss of only five percent of the amount was not found so substantial as to be coercive in the eyes of the Court (as opposed to losing half or all of the funds might be).

 In 2012, the court held for the first time in National Federation of Independent Business v.
 Sebelius that Congress had used its power under the spending clause in a way that was impermissibly coercive.

 Power of the purse, generally

 Article I, Section 9, Clause 7 imposes accountability on Congressional spending:

 The first half of this clause indicates that Congress must have appropriated by law the funds to be spent before the funds can be released from the Treasury.
 It serves as a powerful check of the legislature on the executive branch, as it further secures Congress's power of the purse.
 This provision, when also combined with the bicameral nature of Congress and the quorum requirements of both the Senate and the House of Representatives, serves as a constitutional check and balance on the legislature itself, preventing most spending that in effect does not implicitly have broad support with respect to both representational popular will in the House of Representatives and inter-regional approval in the Senate.

 Congress attempted to limit appropriations logrolling via riders with the Line Item Veto Act of 1996.
 The U.S. Supreme Court later struck down the act on grounds that it violated the Presentment Clause.